Sales Strategy

 You don't have to rip and replace your entire SDR team overnight.
 The smart approach is to start small and prove the model before expanding.

-Track response rates, qualification accuracy, and time-to-qualified-lead.
+3. Measure what matters - track response rates, qualification accuracy, and time-to-qualified-lead.
 Compare AI performance against your historical human benchmarks.
 Most companies see improvements within the first week.

-Once you've proven the model on low-value sources, expand to inbound leads, higher-value lists, and eventually all first-touch qualification.
+4. Expand to more lead sources - once you've proven the model on low-value sources, expand to inbound leads, higher-value lists, and eventually all first-touch qualification.
 Each expansion is de-risked by the data you've already collected.

 Frequently Asked Questions